cachetur-no/cachetur-assistant/README.md

  This script will only work if you select Leaflet as your map provider on geocaching.com.

+ Times posted are UTC+1 times

 ## Release notes

+### Version 3.5.1.02
+Saturday 04.
+Sept 00:56

+-Bugfix since button introduced in Version 3.5.1.01 and PGC userscript used the same placeholder.
+-Added feature where the button can be turned on/off via submenu, where we select which Tampermonkey scripts to run..

 ### Version 3.5.1.01